-3.1.1 Strategic role of public transport
+2.3.1 Strategic role of public transport

-The RLTS identifies the role of transport modes, including rail, bus and ferry.
+The RLTS identifies the role of all transport modes, including the public transport modes of rail, bus and ferry.
 The RLTS states that:

 "The appropriate role for public transport is to provide an alternative to private cars, particularly for longer journeys where active modes are less attractive.
 It also has a vital role in providing for people who do not own a private vehicle, are unable to drive or cannot use active modes to access the goods or services they need."